RobinAlgayres/benchmark/README.md

 This repository contains:

-1- Code to create the LT-Swap tasks on a given text dataset.
+1) Code to create the LT-Swap tasks on a given text dataset

-2- LT-Swap10M and LT-Swap100M constructed on the 10M and 100M version of the BabyLM datasets
+2) LT-Swap10M and LT-Swap100M constructed on the 10M and 100M version of the BabyLM datasets

 ## Installation